smalers/welcome-to-the-usa/1950/booklet/04-letter-from-the-ag.md

 Dear Fellow Citizen:

-It is my happy privilege to share in the momentous occassion of your becoming a citizen of the United States, not only through my official representative but also this personal word of welcome.
+It is my happy privilege to share in the momentous occasion of your becoming a citizen of the United States, not only through my official representative but also this personal word of welcome.

-The Department of Justice, thorugh the Immigration and Naturalization Service, is charged with assisting persons seeking naturalization.
+The Department of Justice, through the Immigration and Naturalization Service, is charged with assisting persons seeking naturalization.
 It has, therefore, been the pleasant duty of members of our official family to work with you during